jataylor2012/mytemplates/README.md

 mytemplates
 ===========

-For holding commonly used application templates.
+For holding commonly used application templates and example code.